Pain & Gain: Comparisons between the film and actual events

 Sabina Elena Petrescu (portrayed onscreen by Bar Paly as Sorina Luminita) was in fact a Solid Gold center-stage stripper.
-She was a Miss Romania finalist in 1990 and a former Penthouse model.
+She was a Miss Romania finalist in 1990 and is a former Penthouse model.
 Lugo really did convince Petrescu that he was a CIA operative, who was working to kidnap enemies of the U.S. government.
 In the film, a blindfolded Victor Kershaw recognized Lugo by his cologne.
 In reality, Marc Schiller recognized his voice.

 The car with which the gang tried to kill Schiller, by crashing it (into a construction vehicle in the film; into a utility pole in reality) and then by setting Schiller and it ablaze, was a Toyota 4Runner, not a BMW.
 In contrast to the film, the gang did not secure Schiller's seat-belt before crashing the car, and Schiller did not survive the crash from inside the car; rather, Schiller bailed out of the car, rolling onto the ground, before it hit the pole.
 When crashing the car and setting Schiller ablaze failed, the real-life gang ran over Schiller's body twice, but with a Toyota Camry, not a van.

 The movie portrays Paul Doyle as first running into a demeaning Frank Griga at a strip club.
 In reality, Doorbal first discovered Griga when Doorbal spotted a picture of a Lamborghini Diablo in a photo album belonging to his Hungarian stripper girlfriend, Beatriz Weiland.
 He asked her who owned it.
 It turned out that Griga was one of Weiland's former generous boyfriends.
 It was she who introduced Griga to the gang.
 In reality, Frank Griga was Hungarian and therefore lacked an American accent, in contrast to his onscreen portrayal.

 The gang did meet at Frank Griga's home as in the movie.
 In reality, they met three times; the final instance at Doorbal's Miami Lakes apartment, where the murders actually took place.
 In reality, Lugo did not kill Griga—Doorbal did, by first cracking the side of his head with a blunt object, then strangling him with a headlock, and finally injecting him with Rompun.
 Krisztina Furton ran to see what had happened, and screamed.
 Lugo covered her mouth and tackled her.
 She had no gun, contrary to the movie portrayal.
 She was bound, then Doorbal injected her with the drug.
-Overall, Doorbal injected her three separate times, instead of twice.Miami New Times reporter Francisco Alvarado reports the facts associated with the power tools purchased by the gang, the cause of the chainsaw's failure, and the ensuing details, some of which differed from their film portrayal:
+Overall, Doorbal injected her three separate times, instead of twice.

+Miami New Times reporter Francisco Alvarado reports the facts associated with the power tools purchased by the gang, the cause of the chainsaw's failure, and the ensuing details, some of which differed from their film portrayal: